ava-labs/avalanche-docs/docs/subnets/how-to-upgrade-subnet-vm.md

     Update to a custom binary
 ```

-If you're using the Subnet-EVM or SpacesVM, you'll have the option to upgrade to the latest released
+If you're using the Subnet-EVM, you'll have the option to upgrade to the latest released
 version.
 You can also select a specific version or supply a custom binary.
 If your Subnet already
 uses a custom VM, you need to select another custom binary.